aws-samples/sample-rapidly-scale-read-replicas-with-ebs-multi-attach/docs/10-stress-testing.md

 Loading billions of keys over HTTP would be far too slow. `sst_generator.cc` writes RocksDB data **directly** on the writer, bypassing the HTTP API.
 It creates keys like `stress:0000000000000001` with 1 KB values.

-> **The current generator writes incompressible (random) values** — every value is unique random bytes, so RocksDB compression has no effect and on-disk size ≈ logical size.
-(Earlier results below labelled "compressed" were produced by an older generator that wrote repeated-byte values; they're kept as historical data points.)
+> **The generator writes incompressible (random) values** — every value is unique random bytes, so RocksDB compression has no effect and on-disk size ≈ logical size.

 Preload throughput with incompressible values: **~232K keys/sec**.